tomediaarts/procedure-manual/policies/accessibility.md

 ## Entrance

 The main entrance to the building features three sets of doors.
 The far left doors will be unlocked during any scheduled event.
-The two sets on the right are not currently usable.

 **All of the doors open by pushing inward**, not pulling.
-The outer door is not powered but the inner one is.
-If you require assistance with the door, please let us know ahead of time and we will meet you.
+The doors are not powered.
+During events they are often propped. *If you require assistance with the door, please let us know ahead of time and we will meet you.*

 If you encounter any issues once you've arrived, please call or text \(647\) 689-6005 and someone will be happy to meet you.